BSC-ES/pyhanami/docs/source/Configuration.md

   units: str  # Units of the variable
 ```

-Note that additional fields to check the physical plausibility of the variable can be added (e.g., max, min, boundaries, ...).
+Note that additional fields to check the physical plausibility of a variable, such as `max`, `min` and/or `boundaries`, can be added.

 <!-- TO DO: add explanation of `config_params.py`. -->